How to Recognize Unhealthy Patterns in Your Relationship

 Criticism refers to personal attacks on your partner.
 Yes, everyone has to gently criticize their partner sometimes, but you can do this with compassion rather than malice.
 Criticism turns from constructive to harmful when one partner directs their anger about a particular situation towards their partner’s character.

 For instance, when both of you are in a stressful situation, and your partner places the blame on you and insists that incidents like this are “always” your fault, it’s a problem.
-Criticism often involves hyperbole: one partner might say that the other partner “never” helps, or that they are incapable of getting basic things right.
+Criticism often involves hyperbole: one person might say that the other partner “never” helps or that they are incapable of getting basic things right.

 Mean-Spirited Comments

 Playful teasing is normal in a healthy relationship.
 If you’ve been together for a while, you and your partner probably poke fun at each other’s quirks.
-But when one partner makes comments that indicate genuine contempt towards the other partner, things have gone too far.
+But when one person makes comments that indicate genuine contempt towards the other, things have gone too far.

-Criticism can sometimes be unintentional, but expressing contempt differs from criticism in that it often done purposefully with malicious intent.
-One partner wants to hurt the other, so they make comments they know will strike at their insecurities.
+Criticism can sometimes be unintentional, but expressing contempt differs from criticism in that it is often done purposefully with malicious intent.
+One partner wants to hurt the other, so they make comments they know will strike at their insecurities or mental health.

 Basically, these mean-spirited comments are an attempt to force the other partner into agreement or compliance.